 Previous engineering graduates of Concordia University, please contact Student Academic Services.

 If you wish to take advanced engineering courses, you must prove you have completed the required prerequisites by submitting official sealed transcripts and course descriptions.

-Failed Engineering and Computer Science (ENCS) students readmitted as independent students cannot take ENCS courses unless they get special permission from Student Academic Services.
+Failed Engineering and Computer Science students readmitted as independent students cannot take ENCS courses unless they get special permission from Student Academic Services.

 Please note that no transfer credits will be granted for D-range grades.